Azure/data-api-builder/SUPPORT.md

 We recommend that you search through the existing issues to see if there is a similar issue that you can comment on.
 If you find an existing issue, please add a comment to the existing issue instead of creating a new one.

-When an issue is raised, a member of the team will respond within five (5) business days.
-If you do not receive a response within five (5) business days, please feel free to ping the issue with a comment.
+When an issue is raised, a member of the team will respond as soon as possible, so please be patient.

 ## Resources